 - 1. Exhibitors must use King Arthur Flour to be eligible to win prizes.
 Exhibitor must bring the open bag of King Arthur Flour or submit a UPC label from the flour bag when entering the yeast bread. - 2.
 Exhibitor must have a legible recipe.
 Directions for preparing the recipe must be clear; measurements should be in level cups, tablespoons, teaspoons or fractions thereof; also include pan size, cooking temperature, number of servings and any other pertinent information. - 3.
-Upon submission, recipes will become property of the Anderson County Fair and King Arthur Flour, which reserves the right to edit, adapt, copyright, publish and use for publicity, promotion, advertising without compensation. - 4.
-To be a contestant, recipe and entry form needs to be entered with product.
-Entry forms not completed fully will not be accepted. - Criteria for King Arthur Flour Baking Contest Yeast Bread: Taste - 50 points, Overall Appearance + Creativity 25 points and Texture 25 points, for a total of 100 points.
+Upon submission, recipes will become property of the Anderson County

+Fair and King Arthur Flour, which reserves the right to edit, adapt, copyright, publish and use for publicity, promotion, advertising without compensation.

+4. Criteria for King Arthur Flour Baking Contest Yeast Bread: Taste - 50 points, Overall Appearance + Creativity 25 points and Texture 25 points, for a total of 100 points.